bitwarden/passwordless-docs/src/guide/operations.md

 ## Alias
 Sets aliases for the userid, so that a sign in can be initiated with a username or email.
 Any existing aliases for that user are overwritten.
-Alias are only stored as a hash to ensure user privacy.
-They are never returned in any API respones.
+Aliases are only stored as a hash to ensure user privacy.
+They are never returned in any API responses.

 Rules:
 * Alias has to be unique to the specified userId.
 * Alias can be maxium 250 chars long
-* Maximum of 10 alias
+* Maximum of 10 aliases

 <CodeSwitcher :languages="{js:'JavaScript',http:'HTTP'}">
 <template v-slot:js>